dademo/musicIndexer/README.md

 # musicIndexer

-A rpogram which indexes music with their tag, and store it into a database.
+A program which indexes music with their tag, and store it into a database.

 Using libraries :
   -**SQLite** (database)